 Another important part of achieving your financial goals is having a clear understanding of your current and expected future financial situation.
 For example, you should document your current income, expenses, investments, debts and savings.
 Likewise, you should identify future cash-flow needs required to help you maintain a comfortable lifestyle in retirement.

-Achieving your financial goals isn’t easy, especially if you are trying to do it alone.
-Fisher Investments can help you achieve your long-term financial goals.
-We offer our clients tailored portfolio management services and the right advice to help them stay on track.
+Achieving your financial goals isn’t easy.
+Fisher Investments UK can help you accomplish your long-term financial goals.
+Through our parent company Fisher Investments, clients can get tailored portfolio management services and the right support to help them stay on track.

 It’s always the right time to plan for retirement.
 Whether you’re curious about saving for retirement, preparing to retire soon or already in retirement, we can provide resources to help you create or adjust your retirement plan so you can be confident about what’s ahead.
-We walk you through some retirement planning basics, such as what to look for in a money manager, how you should change your investment approach through retirement and much more.
-Additionally, we offer resources for creating a financial plan, including estate planning, analyzing insurance and annuities, and understanding how to best utilize Medicare and Social Security.
+We walk you through some retirement planning basics, such as what to look for in an investment manager, how you should change your investment approach through retirement and much more.
+Additionally, we offer resources for creating a financial plan, including estate planning, analysing insurance and annuities.

 Grow Your Wealth

 Growing wealth is a priority for many investors—whether that’s to prepare for retirement or achieve long-term goals like leaving a legacy for heirs or a beloved charity.
-At Fisher Investments, we take the time to get to know your goals and personal financial situation to help you grow your wealth over time.
+At Fisher Investments UK, we take the time understand your financial goals and personal financial situation to help you grow your wealth over time.
 We also believe an educated investor is a better investor.
-That’s why we help our clients understand their investments.
+That’s why we help clients understand their investments.
 We have resources available to help investors know what types of assets are available, understand the importance of asset allocation and learn strategies for generating investment income.

 Preserve Your Wealth